wanderling/HDMI-PI/README.md

 #### Toshiba Solution

 Toshiba has a TC358870XBG chip that supports 2x4lane screen driver.
 The input source is HDMI.
 This is currently a popular solution in AR glasses.
-The chip is very powerful, but the disadvantage is that the information is extremely scarce. ++It took me a long time to get the original datasheet and related documents, and they were all shared in the warehouse.**
+The chip is very powerful, but the disadvantage is that the information is extremely scarce. **It took me a long time to get the original datasheet and related documents, and they were all shared in the warehouse.**

 I also designed a test module based on the original evaluation board, and the circuit has been open sourced in the warehouse.